MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-summaries.md

 # How to summarize data using RevoScaleR

 Summary statistics can help you understand the characteristics and shape of an unfamiliar data set.
-In [RevoScaleR](../r-reference/revoscaler/revoscaler.md), you can use the [rxGetVarInfo](../r-reference/revoscaler/rxgetvarinfoxdf.md) function to learn more about variables in the data set, and [rxSummary](../r-reference/revoscaler/rxsummary.md) for statistical measures, a count of observations, and the number of missing values (if any).
+In [RevoScaleR](../r-reference/revoscaler/revoscaler.md), you can use the [rxGetVarInfo](../r-reference/revoscaler/rxgetvarinfoxdf.md) function to learn more about variables in the data set, and [rxSummary](../r-reference/revoscaler/rxsummary.md) for statistical measures.
+The rxSummary function also provides a count of observations, and the number of missing values (if any).

 This article teaches by example, using built-in sample data sets so that you can practice each skill.
 It covers the following tasks: